MrPigeontheCoder/The-Homebrew-Hub/win96/README.md

 ~~This is the Windows 96 version.
 It does NOT work in Windows 93.
-Go to the Windows 93 folder for that.~~ Since Windows96 appears to be down, i'm no longer working on this.
-Do whatever you want, however.
+Go to the Windows 93 folder for that.~~ ~~Since Windows96 appears to be down, i'm no longer working on this.
+Do whatever you want, however.~~
+UPDATE: Windows 96 now has a new version.
+However, i'm not motivated enough to work on this.
+Feel free to complete this project...